wsargent/docker-cheat-sheet/README.md

 # Docker Cheat Sheet

 NOTE: This used to be a gist that continually expanded.
 It's now a github project because it's considerably easier for other people to edit, fix and expand on Docker using Github.
-Just click "edit" on README.md in the browser and it will do the rest.
+Just click  [README.md](https://github.com/wsargent/docker-cheat-sheet/blob/master/README.md), and then on the "pen writing" icon to edit.

 * [Why](https://github.com/wsargent/docker-cheat-sheet#why)
 * [I just want a dev environment](https://github.com/wsargent/docker-cheat-sheet#tldr-i-just-want-a-dev-environment)